 I’ve got four snake plants in my home and am currently propagating more! (more on that later!)

 First things first!
 Let’s go over what a snake plant is, snake plant benefits, and some easy snake plant care tips as well!

 Dracaena trifasciata Common Names: Snake plant, Golden Bird’s nest, Good Luck Plant, and mother-in-law’s tongue

-The snake plant or mother-in-law’s tongue is a species of evergreen flowering plant that is native to Africa.
+The snake plant or mother-in-law’s tongue is an evergreen flowering plant native to Africa.